HoussemCharf/FunUtils/README.md

 2. **CSS-JS_minimiser** : Js/html page for the purpose of minifying CSS/Javascript codes

-3. **ExChanger** : a python based application capable of changing all extentions of files in same forlder to a given one
+3. **ExChanger** : a python based application capable of changing all extentions of files in same folder to a given one

 4. **MyYoutubeLikedMusicVideosDownloader** : a python based application capable of parsing your youtube account Like history and download ONLY Music category as an MP3 format.

 5. **Pandora_Keep_Listening_Tamper** : a small javascript code for tamper Monkey to keep pandora playing none stop without "are you still listening popup"

-6. **FolderExSorter** : a python based application that sort a folder according to files extentions
+6. **FolderExSorter** : a python based application that sorts a folder according to files extentions

 ```
    Example: